 What to see in Lyon

 The ideal starting point for a trip to Lyon is a stroll around Vieux Lyon, the old part of town, where many of the most beautiful buildings can be found.
-Visitors will stumble across gems like the 16th-century Hôtel du Chamarier, and the breathtaking Cathedral Saint Jean Baptiste, a 12th-century Gothic cathedral.
-Another popular attraction in Vieux Lyon is the 300-year-old Lyon National Opera House, a magnificent place to catch a ballet or opera.
+Visitors will stumble across gems such as the 15th-century Hôtel du Chamarier, and the breathtaking Cathedral Saint Jean Baptiste, a 12th-century Gothic cathedral.
+Another popular attraction in Vieux Lyon is the 200-year-old Lyon National Opera House, a magnificent place to catch a ballet or opera.
 This area is recognised as a UNESCO World Heritage Site and it is full of quaint courtyards and lovely outdoor restaurants.

-Another area which must be explored is Fourviere Hill.
-One of Lyon's most famous attractions is the ancient Roman theatre of Fourviere which dates back to 17 BC, making it the oldest theatre in France.
+Another area that must be explored is Fourviere Hill.
+One of Lyon's most famous attractions is the ancient Roman theatre of Fourviere, which dates back to 15 BC, making it the oldest theatre in France.
 The preservation of the site is astounding and it is a fascinating place to visit, stroll around and picnic with stunning views of the city.
 The Basilique Notre Dame de Fourviere, a wonderful 19th-century church, can also be found on this lovely hill, as can the interesting Musee de la Civilisation Gallo-Romaine.

 The ancient theatre in Lyon is the oldest in France, dating back to the year 17 BC.
 Built by the Emperor Augustus, it was originally used for theatre, pageants, musical shows, and poetry competitions.…